+Hardware Requirement:

-- Hardware Requirement: An optional doorphone and a DPH2 card - Call Destination
+An optional doorphone, the OPB card and DPH card

+Call Destination

 The destination of doorphone calls can be assigned to each doorphone port for each time mode.
-The Time Table is determined by the tenant number assigned to each doorphone port. (\rightarrow 19.1.3 Time Service)

-DISA cannot be the destination for doorphone calls.
+The Time Table is determined by the tenant number assigned to each doorphone port. (\rightarrow 17.1.5 Time Service) The following destinations cannot be the destination for doorphone calls: